-A list of Chinese animated films of all time, including adaptations of the Chinese folklore, fantasy & sci-fi movies, and a few surprises.
+A list of Chinese animated films of all time, including adaptations of Chinese folklore, fantasy & sci-fi movies, and a few surprises.

-From family-friendly movies to drama, to classics.
+From family-friendly movies to drama to classics.

 Princess Iron Fan by Wan Laiming, Wan Guchan (1941)

 The story was liberally adapted from a short sequence in the popular Chinese folk tale Journey to the West.
-Wan Laiming pioneered the Chinese animation industry, and became China’s first animator.
-As the director of the Shanghai Animation Film Studio, he would raise the standard to International level before other historical events affected the industry.
+Wan Laiming pioneered the Chinese animation industry and became China’s first animator.
+As the director of the Shanghai Animation Film Studio, he would raise the standard to an International level before other historical events affected the industry.

 The Monkey King: Uproar in Heaven by Wan Laiming (1964)